REFLEX SYMPATHETIC DYSTROPHY LAWYER

 Reflex sympathetic dystrophy, more commonly referred to as RSD, is a chronic neurological syndrome that frequently results in debilitating pain.
 The condition is also known as Complex Regional Pain Syndrome or CRPS.
 If you or a loved one suffers from Reflex Sympathetic Dystrophy (RSD), contact us to get in touch with an RSD attorney.

-Although there is still much to learn about this disease and most people do not clearly understand the condition, cases of RSD were reported as far back as the American Civil War.
+Although there is still much to learn about this disease and most people do not clearly understand the condition and cases of RSD were reported as far back as the American Civil War.
+As Michigan's most experienced personal injury law firm, we have the knowledge needed to help you and your loved ones received the compensation you deserve.
+Our team of RSD attorneys have over 600 years of combined legal experience and are ready to begin fighting for you today!

 WHAT IS REFLEX SYMPATHETIC DYSTROPHY?